kilobyte/svnt/README.md

 and thus will have its mtime heeded.
 Directories are completely ignored.

 Credits: plenty of code in svnt comes from Mark Ross' "asvn".

+Git
+===

+For the git equivalent, please "apt install git-restore-mtime".